 All medical students in the UK.
 To be eligible, the applicant must be a medical student on the day that they are entering the essay, and this can be before the deadline.

 I. Eligible students are invited to submit a review of up to 5000 words.
 This should take the form of a systematic review.
 The review topic will be announced each year.
-2019 topic: Brain damage and criminality - facts and myths
+2020 topic: Unbiased evaluation of the potential benefits of cannabis in neuropsychiatric conditions

 - The review should be the candidate’s own work.